Thomas Touches Christ Hands and Feet

 When He had reclined at the table with them, He took the bread and blessed it, and breaking it, He began giving it to them.
 Then their eyes were opened and they recognized Him; and He vanished from their sight.
 Luke 24:30-31 (NASB)

-There are several important facts about Jesus’ new body.
+In summary, here are the important facts about Jesus’ new body.
 First, His body was different from our physical bodies even though it was flesh and bone (Luke 24:39).
-Since Mary did not recognize Jesus’ newly transformed body, we discover that Jesus’ body did not look like His old one.
+Since Mary did not recognize Jesus’ newly transformed body, we discover that Jesus’ body did not look exactly like His old one.
 Second, in His new body, He could eat and drink.
 Now that is wonderful.
 Just imagine eating in the kingdom with Jesus.
 Jesus told His disciples that He would eat with them in the kingdom (Luke 22:15-16).
-Third, Jesus’ body was able to go through walls, and He could simply vanish.
+Third, Jesus’ body was composed of immortal flesh and bones, and yet He was able to go through walls.
+He could simply vanish. .
 Now our bodies cannot do that.
 Finally, Jesus returned to heaven both in spirit and with His new, immortal body.

 Every man and woman will have a new body some day in the future.
 Some day God will give us transformed bodies.
 These new bodies will join our spirits.
 The apostle Paul tells us this in the following passage.